Tactile-electronics/WearableTechBadgeWorkshop/README.md

 Make a small interactive rechargeable wearable badge over 4 weeks to get you started in the world of wearable technology.
 Designed to give you an understanding of basic fundamentals in electronics, embroidery and coding in the versatile progamming language micropython to control interactive intimate wearables.
 We'll use DIY velostat and conductive yarn sensors, analog timer chips and variants of low cost ESP8266 development boards that can help you deploy all kinds of wearable (and non-wearable) technology.

 With this experience you'll be able to prototype wearble tech for art, performance, fashion, product development.
-It's a chance to share your ideas with peers and meet other members of the DoES Liverpool community
+It's a chance to share your ideas with peers and meet other members of the DoES Liverpool community.

+All materials are provided, with extensive workshop notes and reference and resources plus your own ESP8266 development board and battery pack you can re-use for prototyping your next project.

+Under 16s must be accompanied by a parent or guardian, suitable for ages 12 and up.

 ### Structure